 How much does it cost to call Colombia from the US?

 Calling rates for phone calls to Colombia will depend on your carrier.
 Traditional services can charge upwards of $1 or $3 per minute, which is a maximum of $180 per hour.
 If you plan to make lots of international calls to a variety of countries, this could be prohibitively expensive.

 Legacy VoIP providers aren’t much better.
 Many of them require calling cards to reach non-VoIP numbers, then force you to reload used minutes as you go.
 If you run out of time by accident, don’t be surprised if your call gets canceled in the middle of a conversation.

 It will always cost some amount of money to reach phone lines in Colombia.
 But the price you pay doesn’t have to be frighteningly high.
 If you partner with OpenPhone, you could be paying just pennies per minute to reach international contacts in seconds.

 How to call Colombia from US for less

 OpenPhone is a VoIP service that allows you to make calls to Colombia and other international callers over WiFi.

 With OpenPhone, calling the Gateway of South America is fast, easy, and cost-effective.
 And whether you’re a brand-new startup or an established brand, we make it easy to reach Colombian contacts by enabling international calls in your admin dashboard.
 You could pay as little as $0.05 per minute for phone calls, or just $0.10 per SMS or MMS.

 But great international rates is just one reason why thousands of businesses love OpenPhone.
-Since the very beginning, we’ve worked hard to source the integrations and advanced features you need to efficiently communicate with the rest of the world
+Since the very beginning, we’ve worked hard to source the integrations and advanced features you need to build better relationships with your customers.

 - International call rates show you exactly how much you’ll pay per minute, which helps you plan for expenses well in advance